cnr-isti-vclab/meshlabjs/js/mlj/README.md

 Filters structure is quite rigid.
 There are three kind of filters according to the number of meshes that they can take in input:
 - 0 - Creation filters
 - 1 - Single mesh filters (they can be applied to all the layers togheter
-- n>1 - Filters that take in input two or more meshes and performe something else (like transferring information, computing distances etc.)
+- n>1 - Filters that take in input two or more meshes and perform something else (like transferring information, computing distances etc.)

 Filters parameters are standardized and there are only a few possible types of input.
 Each type correspond to a widget defined in {@link MLJ.gui.MLWidget } This is a requirement for building up uniform interfaces.
 - Integer